Drug and Substance Checking Legislation Act 2021

 Events can be more public about having us on site (Section 12 1A)

-It’s no longer considered an offence for people to have drug checking facilities at their event.
-They can book organisations like KnowYourStuffNZ alongside medics as part of their health and safety measures.
+It’s no longer considered an offence in the Misuse of Drugs Act (Section 12 (1A)) for people to have drug checking facilities at their event.
+Event organisers can book licensed organisations like KnowYourStuffNZ alongside medics as part of their health and safety measures.
 They can also do publicity-based things like put drug checking in their event guides so people at the event know where to find the testing tent and what the testing hours will be.
 As drug checking is now legal, we can look forward to drug harm reduction measures at more events, and more people making informed decisions about their safety.

 This also means that if we do find something very dangerous, we can make a public announcement to the event organisers and people at the event we found it at.
 We can have a more immediate effect by getting the message out faster to the people who need to hear it most.

-We can handle illicit substances (Section 35DB 1(g))
+We can handle illicit substances (Section 35DB 1(b))

 People can give us substances to test (Section 35DD)